Large deviations in chaotic systems: exact results and dynamical phase transition: Abstract

 \section{Abstract}

-Despite their potentially significant and dramatic consequences, large deviations in chaotic dynamics have only been partially studied, with few existing analytic results.
+Large deviations in chaotic dynamics have potentially significant and dramatic consequences.
 We study large deviations of series of finite lengths $N$ generated by chaotic maps.
-The distributions generally display an expoential decay with $N$, associated with large-deviation (rate) functions.
-We obtain the exact rate functions analytically for the doubling, tent, and logistic maps, and numerically for the cat map.
-In the latter case, we uncover a remarkable singularity of the rate function that we interpret as a second order dynamical phase transition.
+The distributions generally display an exponential decay with $N$, associated with large-deviation (rate) functions.
+We obtain the exact rate functions analytically for the doubling, tent, and logistic maps.
+For the latter two, the solution is given as a power series whose coefficients can be systematically calculated to any order.
+We also obtain the rate function for the cat map numerically, uncovering strong evidence for the existence of a remarkable singularity of it that we interpret as a second order dynamical phase transition.
 Furthermore, we develop a numerical tool for efficiently simulating atypical realizations of sequences if the chaotic map is not invertible, and we apply it to the tent and logistic maps.
-Our research lays the groundwork for the study of unusual trends of long duration in chaotic systems, such as heatwaves or droughts in climate models, or unusual mean growth rate of a pandemic over a long period of time.